hal909/react-typescript-flux/README.md

-# React Typescript Ethereum dApp
+# React Typescript Flux Starter

-This repo is meant to be used as a starter kit for a react dApp using Ethereum.
+This repo is meant to be used as a starter kit for a simple React Application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).